Merih Karaaslan: Biography

-He was one of the founder members of Freelance Architects Association.
+He was one of the founding members of the Freelance Architects Association.

-He participated in architectural competitions, including first prize of seventeen, took over ninety awards and honorable mentions, almost fifteen competition had served as a jury member.
+He participated in architectural competitions, including first prize of seventeen, took over ninety awards and honorable mentions, almost fifteen competitions had served as a jury member.

-He won the 'Best Project' award with the 'Ankara Terasevler Project' in 2nd National Architecture Exhibition Site Project in 1990.
+He won the 'Best Project' award with the 'Ankara Terasevler Project' in the 2nd National Architecture Exhibition Site Project in 1990.

-He won the 'Best Building' award with the Cappadocia Peri Tower Hotel building in the 5th National Architecture Exhibition in 1996.
+He won the 'Best Building' award with the Cappadocia Peri Tower Hotel building at the 5th National Architecture Exhibition in 1996.

 Architecture

 The different elements of various periods in history referred to by placing the different axes on the production and use of color is an attractive structure with the creation of the interest method, has been used frequently in the next products by the Karaaslan.
 Even as their own architectural identity that is declared in Karaaslan.

 Karaaslan as an "image production" architecture.
 Ensuring that, as a result, the structure of the image which is sufficient.
 Even if the structure of the detail and workmanship problems image ignores the Karaaslan.
 "If in our country and the models of the designer's Particular production process monitoring when we found it, ignored the fine workmanship, a special detail and special materials are required to adopt a design that does not require it." the lyrics are this understanding.

 See how your unwillingness repays the detail and workmanship which, in contrast to Karaaslan inner and outer space showed that the sensitivity is extremely important.
 Although a part of the city, and the relationship with the city of Karaaslan to communicate.
 This reflects the export structure for interior/exterior makes continuous with the urban exterior spaces to produce the special.